-- Only full and part time staff hired before September 1, 2015 are eligible for a merit increase.
+- Only full- and part-time staff hired into a benefits-eligible position before September 1, 2016 are eligible for a merit increase.

 - Supervisors may nominate their merit-eligible staff for an extraordinary merit increase.

 - Criteria for extraordinary merit is determined by the division heads.

 - All merit increases are added to base pay.

 - Some staff may receive a compression or market adjustment.
 These increases are not dependent upon hire date.

 - The CPI is 2.1%.
 Staff whose performance needs improvement will receive this increase retroactive to July 1, 2017, following successful completion of their performance improvement plan.